PrabirKs/Dice-Game-by-kunal/README.md

 - If you came across this readme file.
 Yay! then  definately you are facing some issues 😮‍💨 that (How to install or how to run this game)
 - This game can not install or run on your machine
-- This game is hosted online above is the link
+- This game is hosted online.
+Above is the link
 - Steps

    - You have to download the .zip file or clone the git repository to your machine